HomeMy WebLinkAbout07/24/84 MINUTESMINUTES OF THE REGULAR MEETING OF THE CITY COUNCIL of the City of

 Executive Session.

-Management MOU - ACTION - To concur inthe"Maintenance of
+Management MOU - ACTION - To concur in.the"Maintenance of

 Provisions" pending enactment of a new MOU for the Management